 Hi there.
 I’m Joe.
 I’m a financial planner and a writer and I live in Omaha with my wife and daughter.
 I love to travel, learn new things and generally do everything possible to, as Thoreau might say, “suck the marrow out of life.”
 I’ll put a few things about me below and then I’d encourage you to click over to the About Page where you’ll find out more about Intentional Retirement and how to make your retirement remarkable.

 For nearly 25 years, I’ve been helping awesome people like you get their financial house in order.
 As an adviser, the primary focus of my practice is to help clients prepare for, transition into and live in retirement.
 That includes an intense focus on areas like asset allocation, investment planning, Social Security, Medicare, long-term care, distribution planning, life insurance, estate planning and lifestyle planning to name a few.
 I hold the Chartered Retirement Planning Counselor (CRPC®) designation and I am the Vice President of Teckmeyer Financial.
+Just to be clear, Intentional Retirement is not a financial planning firm and I do not offer any financial planning services through it.
+It is simply a place where I aggregate my writing.
+Any financial planning services I offer are provided through the firm where I work, Teckmeyer Financial.

 Books and Columns